Can Friendship Heal Complex Trauma? The Staircase in the Woods Review

 the staircase in the woods review

-A thought provoking character study on the bonds of friendship and complexities of trauma as a group of friends reunite to face their greatest fear and repair their fractured friendship.
+A thought-provoking character study on the bonds of friendship and the complexities of trauma as a group of friends reunite to face their greatest fear and repair their fractured friendship.

 The Staircase in the Woods Review